Clean Energy Technologies Anno - GuruFocus.com

-In addition, the Company has granted the underwriters a 45-day option to purchase up to an additional 146,250 shares of common stock at the public offering price, less underwriting discounts and commissions.
+In addition, the Company has granted the underwriters an option, exercisable within 45 days from the date of the underwriting agreement, to purchase up to an additional 146,250 shares at the public offering price, less underwriting discounts and commissions.
+The Offering was closed on March 27, 2023 and was conducted on a firm commitment basis.
+The shares began trading on March 23, 2023 on NASDAQ Capital Market under the symbol “CETY”.

-The shares of common stock have been approved for listing on the Nasdaq Capital Market and are expected to begin trading on March 23, 2023, under the ticker symbol "CETY".
-The Offering is expected to close on or about March 27, 2023, subject to the satisfaction of customary closing conditions.

 Craft Capital Management LLC, R.F.
-Lafferty & Co., Inc. are acting as representatives of the underwriters for the Offering and Ninth Eternity Capital HK Limited is acting as an underwriter for the Offering.
-The Newman Law Firm, PLLC is acting as counsel to the Company, and Bevilacqua PLLC is acting as counsel to Craft Capital Management LLC.
+Lafferty & Co., Inc. acted as representatives of the underwriters for the Offering and Ninth Eternity Capital HK Limited acted as an underwriter for the Offering.
+The Newman Law Firm, PLLC acted as counsel to the Company, and Bevilacqua PLLC acted as counsel to Craft Capital Management LLC.

 A registration statement on Form S-1 (File No. 333-266078) relating to the securities being sold in this Offering was declared effective by the Securities and Exchange Commission (the “SEC”) on March 22, 2023.
 Copies of the registration statement can be accessed through the SEC’s website at www.sec.gov.
 This Offering is being made only by means of a written prospectus, forming a part of the effective registration statement.
 Copies of the final prospectus relating to the underwritten public offering can be obtained, when available, from: Craft Capital Management LLC, Attention: Richard Rizzuto, 377 Oak Street, Lower Concourse, Garden City, NY 11530 or via email [email protected]; R.F.
-Lafferty & Co., Inc., Attention: John Heidenreich, 40 Wall Street, 29th Floor, New York, NY 10005, or via email at [email protected]; Ninth Eternity Capital Limited, Attention: Jerome Zhang, Suite 909, 9/F, 794-802 Nathan Road, Prince Edward, Hong Kong or via email: [email protected].
+Lafferty & Co., Inc., Attention: John Heidenreich, 40 Wall Street, 29th Floor, New York, NY 10005, or via email at [email protected]; The address of Ninth Eternity Capital HK Limited is Suite 909, 9/F, 794-802 Nathan Road, Prince Edward, Hong Kong.
+Ninth Eternity Capital HK Limited, a broker-dealer registered with the Hong Kong Securities and Futures Commission, is not registered with the SEC and will not make any offers or sales of the shares of common stock of the Company within the United States.

+Kam Mahdi, CETY’s CEO said, “Uplisting our shares to Nasdaq is a great way to start the spring!
+We have been working diligently toward this goal, while continually executing on our plans to become a leader in the zero-emission world.
+We believe trading on Nasdaq will increase CETY’s visibility and awareness in the market.
+The Nasdaq Capital Market is recognized as having the highest listing standards of any exchange in the world.
+The Nasdaq Capital Market consists of stocks that meet Nasdaq's strictest financial and liquidity requirements and corporate governance standards.
+CETY is honored to be among this class of companies.
+I want to thank our stakeholders, partners, customers and employees, as we work expeditiously in execution of our growth strategy by expanding our clean energy solutions and technologies."

-This press release shall not constitute an offer to sell or a solicitation of an offer to buy securities of the Company, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.
+Before you invest, you should read the final prospectus and other documents the Company has filed or will file with the SEC for more complete information about the Company and the offering.
+This press release shall not constitute an offer to sell or the solicitation of an offer to buy the securities described herein, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation, or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.

 About Clean Energy Technologies, Inc. (CETY)

 Headquartered in Costa Mesa, California, Clean Energy Technologies (CETY, Financial) plans to become a leader in the zero-emission revolution by offering recyclable energy solutions, clean energy fuels and alternative electric power for small and mid-sized projects in North America, Europe, and Asia.
 We deliver power from heat and biomass with zero emission and low cost.
 The Company's principal products are Waste Heat Recovery Solutions using our patented Clean Cycle TM generator to create electricity.
 Waste to Energy Solutions converting waste products created in manufacturing, agriculture, wastewater treatment plants and other industries to electricity and BioChar.
 Engineering, Consulting and Project Management Solutions providing expertise and experience in developing clean energy projects for municipal and industrial customers and Engineering, Procurement and Construction (EPC) companies.
-Our LNG trading operations in China is to source and supply LNG to industries and municipalities located in the southern part of Sichuan Province and portions of Yunnan Province.
+Our NG trading operations in China is to source and supply Natural Gas to industries and municipalities located in China.

 Safe Harbor Statement